 There are two assessment components at each level, an end-of-course examination (70%) and coursework (30%).

 Table 3: Overview of assessment

 The end-of-course examination will be made up of a range of question types.
 The questions will require students to demonstrate knowledge, understanding, application, analysis, evaluation and creativity appropriate to each level.
 The key skills are embedded in the learning outcomes and will be assessed in the context of the learning outcomes.
 The examination will assess:

 The examination will have sections covering questions that address:

 designs programs that do not solve problems that they were designed to solve.
 Presents limited evaluation of some computer systems without making judgements about these or presenting conclusions.

 The coursework assessment will use practical situations to assess how students design data structures and develop algorithms, integrate ideas, test hypotheses, and explore alternative approaches.
 It will be similar to the structure of the strand 3 applied learning tasks that students complete during the two years of the course.
 However, the coursework assessment must be carried out individually.
 Students will not be permitted to work in groups for the coursework assessment.

-In January of the second year of the course, the State Examinations Commission (SEC) will set a task in which students are required to generate a computational artefact in response to a brief set out by the SEC.
+Towards the end of term 1 of the second year of the course, the State Examinations Commission (SEC) will set a task in which students are required to generate a computational artefact in response to a brief set out by the SEC.
 The time-period for completion of the coursework will be set out in the brief.
-A period of 6-8 weeks is anticipated, after which the completed task is submitted, electronically, to the SEC for marking.
+A period of 10 weeks is anticipated, after which the completed task is submitted, electronically, to the SEC for marking.
 The date for submission will be set by the SEC each year.